Cray-HPE/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

 local stratum 8 orphan
 ```

-These settings ensure there is a low-stratum NTP server that ncn-m001 has access to.  ncn-m001 also has
+These settings ensure there is a low-stratum NTP server that ncn-m001 has access to. ncn-m001 also has the following:

 ```
 # all non-ncn-m001 NCNs use ncn-m001 as their server, and they trust it